mohamedsheded/Arabic-posTagging-NetworkX/README.md

 To visualize the transitions between POS tags, we can create a directed graph using NetworkX.
 Each unique POS tag is represented as a node, and edges represent transitions from one tag to another.
 ![image](https://github.com/user-attachments/assets/2f4434ec-64af-40f1-ac76-7bf8c844e597)

+# Challenges and Solutions in Arabic NLP Project

+This document outlines the primary challenges faced during our Arabic NLP project and the solutions implemented to address them.

+---

+## 1. Challenge: Finding a Pretrained Tokenizer for Arabic Corpus/Data

+### Problem
+Most tokenizers available are designed for English or multilingual corpora, which are not well-suited to the unique linguistic and morphological characteristics of the Arabic language.
+This created difficulties in accurately tokenizing Arabic text.

+### Solution
+- **Testing Multiple Tokenizers:** We evaluated several tokenizers, including those specifically pretrained on Arabic datasets (e.g., AraBERT) and multilingual models (e.g., mBERT, XLM-R).
+- **Selection Process:** Through systematic evaluation based on tokenization quality and downstream task performance, we identified the most effective tokenizer for our project.

+---

+## 2. Challenge: Unalignment of Sub-Tokens with Labels

+### Problem
+When using subword tokenization methods like WordPiece or Byte-Pair Encoding, a single word may be split into multiple sub-tokens.
+This misalignment caused inconsistencies between sub-tokens and their respective labels, especially for sequence labeling tasks like Named Entity Recognition (NER).

+### Solution
+- **Alignment Function:** We developed an alignment function to handle this issue effectively:
+  - **Ignoring Special Tokens:** Special tokens (e.g., `[CLS]`, `[SEP]`) and sub-tokens without corresponding labels were excluded.
+  - **Setting Ignored Tokens to –\u100:** Sub-tokens without associated labels were assigned a label of `-100` to ensure they were ignored by the loss function during training.
+  - **Maintaining Consistency:** This approach preserved the alignment between tokens and labels, leading to more reliable training and evaluation.

+---

+### Summary
+By systematically addressing these challenges, we ensured robust handling of Arabic text, enabling the successful implementation of our NLP pipeline.
+These solutions improved both the quality of tokenization and the alignment necessary for effective sequence labeling tasks.

 # References
 - **XLM-RoBERTa Tokenizer**: [FacebookAI/xlm-roberta-base](https://huggingface.co/FacebookAI/xlm-roberta-base)